gschmutz/bigdata-spark-workshop/04-hive/README.md

 # Data Manipulation with Hive

+For this workshop you have to start a platform using the `hdfs` flavour in the init script.

 ## Introduction

 In this workshop we will work with [Apache Hive](https://hive.apache.org/) to analyse data through SQL.

 Hive is an SQL like query language that enables analysts familiar with SQL to run queries on large volumes of data.
 Hive has three main functions: data summarisation, query and analysis.
 Hive provides tools that enable easy data extraction, transformation and loading (ETL).